daormar/debasher/doc/design_doc_resident.md

 failures: how it is found down or finished ("Failure detection", "Clean-completion detection"), relaunched ("Relaunching a downed node") and finally given up on ("Escalation on a permanent node failure", "Failing loudly instead of retrying").
-It ends with the two tools that act on a whole resident program from outside, one to stop it gracefully and one to reset it.
+The tool that stops a resident program gracefully, which the `Supervisor` calls when it gives up on a node, is described with the one that resets a program, in "Tools for resident programs".

 ## Port declaration and node identity